 Near Trinity Center in Trinity County, California — The American West (Pacific Coastal)

 Location.
-40° 53.999′ N, 122° 46.068′ W. Marker is near Trinity Center, California, in Trinity County.
-Marker is on Guy Covington Drive 1.1 miles south of Trinity Lake Boulevard (California Highway 3), on the right when traveling south.
+41° 1.115′ N, 122° 41.548′ W. Marker is near Trinity Center, California, in Trinity County.
+Marker is at the intersection of Highway 3 (California Route 3 at milepost 64.2), on the right when traveling north on Highway 3.
+This marker is located at Stop #10 on the Trinity Heritage Scenic Byway Self-Guided Auto Tour.
 Touch for map.
 Marker is in this post office area: Trinity Center CA 96091, United States of America.
+Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on June 11, 2012, by Barry Swackhamer of San Jose, California.
-This page has been viewed 352 times since then and 26 times this year.
-Photos: 1, 2, 3, 4, 5. submitted on June 11, 2012, by Barry Swackhamer of San Jose, California. • Syd Whittle was the editor who published this page.
+This page originally submitted on July 30, 2012, by Barry Swackhamer of Brentwood, California.
+This page has been viewed 312 times since then.
+Photos: 1, 2, 3. submitted on July 30, 2012, by Barry Swackhamer of Brentwood, California. • Syd Whittle was the editor who published this page.